erpnet/ErpNet.FP/README.md

 Starting the manager also starts the service.
 Stopping the manager stops the service.

 ### Console and debug information
 The tray icon contains a menu option - "Show console".
-It can be used to show console, showing real-time information about the inner workings of the printing service.
+It can be used to show console, showing real-time information about the printing service.

 After you stop the manager, you can examine the debug.log file.
 It contains debug information for every event that occured while using the service.